Learn About LIHEAP in North Dakota

 To obtain a completed LIHEAP application status in ND, you must have signed and dated the application before mailing it or dropping it off at a local office.
 Without your signature, this application is void.
 You may also be responsible for providing proof of statements made in the application, such as your income, expenses and household composition.

-To find out more about the LIHEAP application form and how to ensure you have applied to the program properly, read through our informative guide.
+To find out more about the LIHEAP application process, read through our informative guide.

-How much does LIHEAP pay in North Dakota?
+How much could LIHEAP pay in North Dakota?

 If it is determined that an applicant meets the North Dakota LIHEAP eligibility guidelines, the household needs are analyzed so program representatives can determine how much enrollees will receive.
 Generally, a household is provided with benefits that cover a portion of the average heating bill each month.
 The remainder of the monthly heating bill is the responsibility of the household.
 The program calculates expenses and income to ensure the remainder of the bill is financially manageable for the household.
 Additionally, ND LIHEAP can provide other benefits if an applicant qualifies, such as furnace maintenance repairs or free home weatherization.